Shopping cart

 Department: Anthropology

-ARTH 101: Art History I: Pyramids to Pagodas
+ARTH 101: Art History I

 An introductory course exploring the visual cultures of the ancient and medieval Mediterranean, Mesoamerica, Africa, and Asia up to 1400.
 Special emphasis on visual analysis, historical and sociocultural contexts, and an introduction to issues in the study of art history and the institution of the museum.
 The class will include frequent visits to the Cleveland Museum of Art.
 Counts as a CAS Global & Cultural Diversity course.
 Counts as a Human Diversity & Commonality course.
 Counts as a Understanding Global Perspectives course.